- AAMA Analysis Columns

 be certain that it is fully integrated with the WRB, thereby maintaining the integrity of the drainage plane of the exterior wall."

-Stop Leaks, Improve Performance: Integrating Doors and Windows with Water-Resistive Barriers, May
+Stop Leaks, Improve Performance: Integrating Doors and Windows with Water-Resistive Barriers, May (by Rich Rinka)

 "Product certification, while verifying robust resistance to water penetration, cannot ensure the intended